Confession: I have not always respected my husband, treated him in a respectful way, or even thought he was someone who I ought to respect.

 He's protective, strong, and courageous.
 But he is NOT confrontational unless he is left with absolutely NO choice.

 He has incredible wisdom, but in the first few years of our marriage, I viewed his self-control as a weakness: that he did not insist on his own way, yell over me, or fight back meant he didn't even respect his self enough to insist I do.
 Because of my un-Biblical view of marriage and respect, I was waiting for him to change who he was- to become "worthy" of my respect.
-(We obviously have very different personalities and spiritual giftings!
-I LOVE this post from Phylicia Masonheimer about this I also just generally love her blog for myself and for my young teenage daughter.
-Definitely check her out :).

 But the fact of the matter is I'm called to respect my husband as the head of our family regardless of his personality, preferences, or even past decision making abilities.
 Period.
 (Book recommendation at the end to help you with the WHY.)
 Once I understood WHY I should respect him more clearly and what GOD has to say about the matter, I was left with the overwhelming question of HOW?